Normalized bar chart

 - Select Normalized bar chart as the chart type.

 - Drag one or more dimensions from the dataset to the Y section.
-The values are displayed on the Y-axis.
+The values will be displayed on the Y axis.

 - Drag one or more measures from the dataset to the X section.

-- Drag a dimension from the dataset or the Measure Names field to the Colors section.
+- Drag a dimension from the dataset or the Measure Names field to the Color section.

 Recommendations